Beyond Words: A Quiet Couple's Guide to Vows

 4. The Private Vow Letter

-This is a profoundly intimate option where your vows remain completely private.
-You each write your promises in a heartfelt letter.
-During the ceremony, you simply exchange the sealed envelopes, and then in a quiet moment afterwards, you find a peaceful spot to open them and read your vows, together.
+In this approach, you each write a personal letter containing your promises to one another.
+During the ceremony, you simply exchange the sealed letters.
+Afterwards, in a quiet moment alone together, you find a peaceful place to open and read them privately.

 5. The Symbolic Vow